Oxford Castle and Prison

 What are the main things to do?

-Historic castle and prison with guided tours, a tower you can climb, candle-lit crypt and more.
+Historic castle and prison with guided tours, a tower you can climb, a candle-lit crypt and more.
 There are toilets and a cafe.

 What are the ticket prices?